ludgerpaehler/jaxfluids/README.md

 For more information
 on JAX on GPU please refer to the [github of JAX](https://github.com/google/jax)

-## Quickstart
-This github contains five [jupyter-notebooks](https://github.com/tumaer/JAXFLUIDS/tree/main/notebooks) which will get you started quickly.
-They demonstrate how to run simple simulations like a 1D sod shock tube or a 2D supersonic cylinder flow.
-Furthermore, they show how you can easily switch the numerical and/or case setup in order to, e.g., increase the order of the spatial reconstruction stencil or decrease the resolution of the simulation.

 ## Upcoming features
 - 5-Equation diffuse interface model for multiphase flows
 - CPU/GPU/TPU parallelization based on homogenous domain decomposition

-## Documentation
-Check out the [documentation](https://jax-fluids.readthedocs.io/en/latest/index.html) of JAX-Fluids.

 ## Citation
 https://doi.org/10.1016/j.cpc.2022.108527